Learn how to make a Southern staple - spoon bread - with this tried-and-true homemade recipe! You'll be rewarded with light, fluffy baked spoon bread.

-It is not only a southern staple but a historic Kentucky staple!
+It is not only a Southern staple but a historic Kentucky staple!
 Made famous from the Boone Tavern restaurant (named after Daniel Boone who is Kentucky's founding father) in Berea, KY about 45 minutes from where I grew up in Lexington, KY.
 So it is only fitting that I share my family's recipe that we grew up with - it would be a crime if not!

 - cornmeal